Support, Accommodations, And Jobs For People With ADHD

 Every job typically comes with challenges and tasks that might not be your favorites.
 Although ADHD symptoms can make it difficult to get through these tasks, here are a few tips to help you succeed.

 Your brain might want to jump to a million different tasks at once, but it's usually best if you can stay focused on one task at a time.
-Studies generally show that it's generally more time-consuming for you to switch from one task to another and usually makes it more likely that you'll make mistakes
+Studies generally show that it's more time-consuming for you to switch from one task to another and usually makes it more likely that you'll make mistakes.

 If you are struggling to stay on task, you might set a timer and work on one task until the timer goes off, and then switch to something else.
 This may help you stay more focused on the task at hand.

-Break down big tasks
+Use organization skills to break down big tasks

 Taking on a big job can be overwhelming.
 This can make it difficult for you to decide where to start, sometimes leading to procrastination.
 It can be incredibly helpful to take each of the big tasks and break them down into small steps.
 Then, you can accomplish a small step quickly and check it off your list before shifting your focus to something else.